Andrew Lansley: Early life

-Member of Parliament
+Member of parliament

 Lansley sought to enter parliament and was selected for the South Cambridgeshire seat where he was subsequently elected as an MP in 1997.
 He immediately joined the House of Commons health select committee.

-At the 2001 election, he again took on a strategy role as a Vice-Chairman of the Conservative Party.
-As part of his duties Shadow Ministers had to clear the timing of their announcements with Lansley.
-He fitted them into a timetable known as the 'Stalingrid'.
-The 2001 election was not a success for the Conservative Party and party leader, William Hague, resigned in its wake.
-Iain Duncan Smith, the new leader, offered Lansley a position after the election but he turned this down and, until Michael Howard became Leader, Lansley was a backbencher.
+At the 2001 election, he again took on a strategy role as a vice-chairman of the Conservative Party.
+As part of his duties, shadow ministers had to clear the timing of their announcements with Lansley.
+The 2001 election was not a success for the Conservative Party, and its leader William Hague resigned shortly afterward.
+Iain Duncan Smith, the new leader, offered Lansley a position following election but he turned this down and, until Michael Howard became Leader, Lansley was a backbencher.

-Lansley was appointed a Privy Counsellor on 13 May 2010.
+Lansley was appointed a Privy Counsellor upon becoming health secretary on 13 May 2010.

-Shadow Cabinet
+Shadow cabinet

-After Howard's election as party leader, Lansley soon returned to the Conservative frontbench.
+Following Howard's election as party leader, Lansley soon returned to the Conservative frontbench.
 He served as the Shadow Secretary of State for Health.
 In his post he developed policies centred on using choice to improve the National Health Service, and was author of a chapter in Dr Tempest's 2006 book The Future of the NHS.

 Cabinet minister

-After becoming Prime Minister in May 2010, David Cameron named Lansley as Health Secretary in the Conservative/Liberal Democrat coalition government.
-A tempestuous two years of proposed health reforms followed.
+After becoming prime minister in May 2010, David Cameron named Lansley as Health Secretary in the Conservative/Liberal Democrat coalition government.

 On 4 September 2012, Lansley was moved to the positions of Lord Privy Seal and Leader of the House of Commons, which he retained until 14 July 2014.
-He was then replaced by William Hague, following Hague's surprise resignation as Foreign Secretary, and retired from the Cabinet to the back benches, announcing the same day that he would not be seeking re-election to the House of Commons at the next election and would hope to find an international role.
+He was then replaced by William Hague, following Hague's surprise resignation as foreign secretary, and retired from the cabinet to the back benches, announcing the same day that he would not be seeking re-election to the House of Commons at the next election and would hope to find an international role.
 In the event, the election came on 7 May 2015, and until his appointment to the House of Lords in October Lansley was out of parliament.